mrjoelkemp/ya/README.md

 If you need to customize the Gruntfile for more advanced uses, modify the gruntfile and just continue to use `grunt` instead of `ya`.

+### Assumptions

+YA assumes:

+* You don't care about separating your preprocessed files from their compiled equivalents
+ * YA compiles a file like `mydir/styles.scss` into `mydir/styles.css`
+* You don't care about maintaining a Gruntfile
+ * YA overwrites an existing Gruntfile (or creates one) in the directory being watched
+* You want all grunt-specific plugins installed as devDependencies
+* You'll take care of generating an index.html file that references any scripts/stylesheets you've created

+YA currenly only compiles preprocessed files, but could be extended to support image compression, browserify auto-configuration, live-reload, and other common build processes.

 ### Example

 *Here are some walkthroughs of using YA*